alexrayne/Endurance_EEPROM/README.md

 ## methodology:
 ```
 [                         EEPROM Available Space is 8KB                                         ]
-[struct 1 slot n bytes][struct 2 slot n bytes][       ...      ][struct n slot n bytes]
+[               slot 1 x-bytes             ][...][               slot n x-bytes                 ]
+[Header + S1_log(1)][...][Header+ S1_log(n)] [...]
+[Header+ Sn_log(n)][ ... ][Header + Sn_log(x)]
 ```

-the user divide the eeprom into struct pages which will have the o-ring written into it.
+the user divide the eeprom into SLOTS which will have the o-ring written into it.

-### what is `[struct slot]`:
+### what is `[slot]`:

-its like dividing the eeprom to different areas of log. maybe you will have struct data that is written every 10 minute and another that is written every 2 days. its waste to have write them both in the same struct. so we define 2 slots one for slow update rate struct and the other for the fast update rate. the slot that contains high rate of writes should be larger to increase the indurance of the EEPROM.
+its like dividing the eeprom to different areas of log. maybe you will have struct data that is written every 10 minute and another that is written every 2 days. its waste to write them both in the same struct. so we define 2 slots one for slow update rate struct and the other for the fast update rate. the slot that contains high rate of writes should be larger to increase the indurance of the EEPROM.

-remember, this is not variable updating, all the data are log, and you can access last n structs. defining slot size depending on:
+remember, this is not variable updating, all the data are logs, and you can access last n structs. defining slot size depending on:
-- how many history structs you want to keep in the slot.
+- how many history data points you want to keep in the slot.
-- how much is the size of the struct.
+- how much is the size of your data.
-- how frequently you are inserting new struct to the slot.
+- how frequently you are inserting new data to the slot.

-writing struct is going to be consisting of additional bytes by the library:
+every time you write data into your slot. im adding header bytes to your data:
-- counter unsigned integer: this to identify the last struct inserted in the slot.
+- counter unsigned integer: * to identify the last data inserted in the slot.
-- CRC: checksum to prevent fail data and restore last correct written struct.
+- CRC: checksum to prevent fail data and restore last correct written data.

 #### example:
 - a 23 byte struct
 - the user assign a slot to have full eeprom size (8K)
 - \+ 1 byte for crc8
 - \+ n byte for counter
-with 8K/25 byte data, we can have less than 320 history structs in the slot. so our counting integer should have bandwidth of counting to 321.
+with 8K/25 byte data, we can have less than 320 data points in the slot. so our counting integer should have bandwidth of counting to 321.
 - hence we need [9bits] for counter or [2 bytes]
-- total struct size = 26 bytes, counting = 308
+- total data size = 26 bytes, counting = 308

 #### eeprom data example: